mirca/mirca.github.io-www/_posts/2018-01-26-fitting-a-box-to-a-folded-lightcurve.md

 which tells us the minimum number of samples in transit $$N(I)$$ that are needed in order to achieve a given uncertainty on the transit depth $$\mathrm{std}\left(d^{\star}\right)$$.

-See [https://github.com/KeplerGO/lightkurve/pull/4](https://github.com/KeplerGO/lightkurve/pull/4) for a Python implementation of these maths.
+See the next blog post for an example of these maths. :)